Kankakee County Treasurer

 Call the Kankakee County Clerk’s office at (815) 937-2990 and ask for an Estimate of Redemption.
 Be sure to have your parcel number available.
 Prior year taxes are paid at the County Clerk’s office and checks should be made payable to the County Clerk.

 There are over 140 taxing districts in Kankakee County.
 The districts are run by mostly elected boards and councils.
 Each taxing entity adopts an annual budget and enacts a tax levy ordinance to determine how much property tax will be collected.
-Click here for an overview of the process.

 Local government spending plays the most significant role in whether or not your taxes increase or decrease.
 If taxing districts increase their spending, the tax rate will often increase to cover the expenditures.
 Therefore, even if your assessed value goes down, your taxes can go up.
 Also, if taxing districts decrease spending, your taxes may decrease even if your assessment goes up.

 The tax sale is held in early November.
 Keep in mind this is the sale of unpaid taxes, not properties.
-Find more information about the tax sale by clicking here.